 Section I of the AP English Language and Composition test is the multiple-choice section.
 This section will have 45 questions testing you on how well you can read and understand nonfiction passages for their use of rhetoric.

-On the exam, you will be presented in five sets, and each set will be attached to what's called a "stimulus passage."
+On the exam, the questions will be presented in five sets, and each set will be attached to what's called a "stimulus passage."
 You will receive a bit of orienting information at the beginning of this passage, for example "this essay originally appeared in a major national newspaper in the 1980s."
-Each passage will have about 10-15 questions associated with it.
+Each passage will have about 7-10 questions associated with it.